 Pandiculation eliminates SMA quickly and easily by returning control of the muscle to Sensory Motor Cortex and allowing you to learn how to relax and lengthen your muscles.

-I think it is important to note that there are scenarios where some form of stretching may be required, such as in the practice of dance, martial arts, etc, where a high degree of flexibility, beyond what is considered normal, is required to perform certain techniques.
+I think it is important to note that there are scenarios where some form of stretching may be required, such as in the practice of dance, martial arts, gymnastics etc. In these activities a high degree of flexibility, beyond what is considered normal, is required to perform certain techniques.
 However it is known and acknowledged that muscle tension must be normalised before stretching of this kind take place.

 “In instances of excessive tension (excessive neural stimulation) or weakness (excessive neural inhibition) caused by misaligned joints or neurological problems, typical strength training exercises will not help you either… …To fix such problems you need the help of an applied kiniesology specialist who, among other modes of treatment, may prescribe special exercises for normalizing the tension of muscles”